 You don’t have to go to Europe to get married at a castle.
 Hold your ceremony on the evergreen lawn of Belhurst Castle, a stone mansion listed on the National Register of Historic Places in 1987 and designed in a Romanesque Revival style.
 You can’t beat its stunning backdrop, deep-blue water views, and romantic vibe.
 It also offers three options for guests to stay: the chambers in the castle, historic White Springs manor, and the luxurious Vinifera Inn.

 If that’s not your vibe, try Geneva on the Lake, which was built in 1914 as a private home, converted to a monastery, and converted again to a luxury hotel.
 Choose between an indoor wedding, with an ambiance of Italian Renaissance architecture, classical sculpture, Ionic columns, and wood-coffered ceilings, and an outdoor ceremony on the property’s 10 acres, from the Tall Pines, overlooking Seneca Lake and gardens, to the Furnished Terrace with its colonnade pavilion.

 Bookworms, we’ve got you covered.
-Just blocks from historic D.C. landmarks, the Jefferson, a five-star boutique hotel with 99 rooms, has a space just for you.
+Just blocks from historic D.C. landmarks is The Jefferson, a five-star boutique hotel with 99 rooms—and a space just for you.
 Its historic Book Room, modeled with Thomas Jefferson’s love of books in mind, feels like a grand and gracious estate, filled with volumes of books that Jefferson would have read in varying subjects.
 It's warm and welcoming, unconventional, unique, and beautiful—a fantasy space for any book lover to get married.
 Make sure you bookmark this one as a contender!

 Aurora, New York